Be a voice for Islanders: Apply to be appointed to the CLPNPEI Council

 - If interested, please complete the CLPNPEI Council Application form.

-- Applications for the Council positions will open on March 5, 2021.
+- Applications for the Council position will open on May 3, 2021.

 - The completed application form may be mailed or scanned and emailed to the CLPNPEI office by the Council Application form deadline date.